BDomogalla/Project1/README.md

 Evaluating baseball data to see how statistics drive various outcomes.

-Research questions to answer: Use baseball stats to look at factors that success (career, wins, hall of fame, team stats etc.), look at how regular season is different from playoffs statistically.
+Research questions to answer:
+1) What factors drive players to get inducted into the HOF and what are the significance (coefficients) of each factor
+    a) what players who arent in the HOF, should be using those coefficients.
+    b) awards and how those factor into hall of fame status
+    c) differences over time about where hall of fame players were born

 Datasets to be used:

 https://github.com/chadwickbureau/baseballdatabank